 Where should a newsletter go on a website?

-You can use newsletter subscription options on your website as a popup, link, header, footer, sidebar, or a standalone page.
+You can use newsletter subscription options on your website as a popup, link, header, footer, sidebar, or standalone page.

 Is a landing page a homepage?

 A homepage can be a landing page sometimes.
-A landing page is a place where the visitors land and accomplish a specific task.
+A landing page is a place where visitors land and accomplish a specific task.
 If you design your task centering on your homepage, then it can be your landing page as well.

 Start Building Your Newsletter Landing Page Now

 We hope this article helped you learn all the necessary things about a newsletter landing page.
 Now, it’s time you start building your own page.

 We have published many articles about newsletters on this site so far.
 We will highly recommend you check some of those before you start your journey.
 To help you out, we have already linked the relevant articles in the previous parts.
 So, don’t forget to check them out.